m-toman/SALB/README.md

 - hts_engine for parameter generation/synthesis.
 (see COPYING for information on 3rd party libraries)

-Also included are an Austrian German male and a Scottish English female voice model.
+Also included are an Austrian German male voice model.

 For information on how to build the system see BUILD.